 * Graduate and undergraduate level courses taken from institutions licensed by their local Ministry of Education and Science or equivalent and accredited by a regional or national accrediting associations may transfer in on a case-by-case basis.

-* Where the previous institution uses the European Credit Transfer and Accumulation System, credits will typically be converted into semester credits using a division of two (2).

 * Transfer credits is not awarded without an official transcript or equivalent from the previous institution or agency.

 Graduates: